 As soon as two teeth touch one another flossing should begin once a day.
 Flossing removes food and plaque between teeth brushing alone will miss.
 You may use regular floss or try to use plastic floss holders, which ever you feel most comfortable using.

 Like brushing, you will also need to supervise your child until they are able to do so by themselves.
 Most children need supervision up to 8 – 10 years of age.

-Diet and Decay
+Diet & Decay In Children

 What your child eats is important for their health and how often your child is eating is just as important as frequent snacking increases the risk of tooth decay.